-Is There a Law Against Threatening a Business to Refrain From Competing Within a Specific Area?
+Is There a Law Against Intimidating a Business From Submitting a Bid?

 When a Person Is Threatened With a Risk of Injury That Warns to Do Something, or Avoid Doing Something, and the Person Succumbs to Fear of the Threat By Abiding By the Threat and a Loss Occurs As a Result, Such Constitutes as the Tort of Intimidation.